cuaudrup/TFM-Project-Retail-DS-Market/Task_1_Global_Analysis.md

 - Vision by category.
 - Vision by department.
 - Vision by region and store.
+- Items without sales in the last month.

 ## Global Vision:
 We created a first dashboard with all the data that allows us to understand the business data from a global perspective.
 For the first KPIs regarding the company's sales trends, we took 2015 as a benchmark and compared it to the previous year to gain the following insights.